-The St. Rose's Alumni Toronto Chapter has been active since the first meeting was held on May 31, 1987.
+The St. Rose's Alumni Toronto Chapter has been active since May 31, 1987.

 In 1847, six Ursuline Religious and two postulants (women who want to join the convent) came to the colony of British Guiana, now the People’s Republic of Guyana, from the Ursuline Convent in Athlone, Ireland.

 These six nuns, who founded St. Rose’s High School, were Mother Superior Mary Stanislaus Hearne, Mothers Mary Bernard Perry, Mary de Sales Molony, Mary Magdalen Doyle, Mary Regis O’Brien, and Mary Alphonsus O’Beirne.
 The two postulants were later known as Sisters Mary St. Rose Tierney and Veronica Gavin.

 |1867||On August 31, the Secondary School for Girls (St. Rose’s) was opened with four students.|

 |1869||Large three-storied school built with a dormitory for boarders.|

 |1925||Another three-storied structure was built as there were now over 500 young ladies enrolled in St. Rose’s.
 This structure abutted St. Rose’s School and contained a fine auditorium with graded floor and stage designed by Mother St. Catherine.
 It was the largest of its kind in Georgetown for many years.
 Funds were available through loans from Rome, England, and the generosity of the citizens of British Guiana.|